-For Austria: Please note that the Austrian municipal department for immigration and citizenship will officially open on May 15th.
-Students who have a 90 day visa free entry into Austria may enter the country and apply for their residence permit in person.
+For Austria: Students who have a 90-day visa-free entry into Austria may enter the country and apply for their residence permit in person ONLY if they are coming from within the Schengen Area.
 IMPORTANT: If you plan on traveling to Austria and applying in person, please make sure to have ALL required documents and supplemental documents for a complete application to avoid delays to your application.

 Students who are citizens of countries with a visa requirement for entry will need to wait for their local embassies and consulates to open before being able to apply for a residence permit.
+Third-country nationals can enter Austria if they are currently within the Schengen area and are allowed to travel within the Schengen Area.
+Please be aware that entry into the country will only be allowed with a presentation of a medical certificate confirming a negative molecular-biological SARS-CoV-2 test no older than three days, followed by a 10-day self-quarantine, with proof of accommodation in Austria.
 Keep an eye on the opening times or changes to procedures on the website of your local Austrian representation office.
+Please continue trying to contact your local Austrian representation by calling and emailing your inquiries.

 Visa and Residence Permit Information for Vienna Campus (Austria) - read more